 Once you and your partner have decided to put an agreement in place, you will both require to think carefully about what you would like to include in it.
 Our team of expert Pre-Nuptial Agreements Solicitors will guide you through the process from start to finish.
 We understand that planning a wedding or civil partnership can already be a stressful time without further complications or demands on your time.
 We will listen to and discuss your intentions and expectations, review the benefits and drawbacks of entering into a Pre-Nuptial Agreement and advise on the best course of action moving forward.
 No two Pre-Nuptial Agreements are the same; our team will draft a bespoke agreement specific to you and your partner’s wishes and based on a detailed analysis of the assets owned individually by both parties.

 Pre-Nuptial Agreements should most importantly address the division of assets, including property, business ownership, investments and income, and clarify in detail how these should be apportioned in the event of a divorce or separation.
-Our team of Family Law Solicitors will advise on what is best in your personal circumstances and draft a precise and clear agreement encompassing all assets owned by you and your partner and addressing relevant contingencies.
+Our team of Family Law Solicitors in Glasgow, will advise on what is best in your personal circumstances and draft a precise and clear agreement encompassing all assets owned by you and your partner and addressing relevant contingencies.